 Also attracted are two rival groups of conspiracy theorists that will recruit you to use your phone as a scanner to control fields of influence.
 The old guard is not happy with the new changes to Ingress, but for a brand new player, they may be welcome.
 The interface is smoother and a bit flashier (at the cost of data usage).

-A new kid on the block is Orna, which basically takes your classic SNES JRPG gameplay and plops it into a map of your actual neighborhood.
-It’s Dragon Warrior, but instead of wearing out your thumbs stomping around looking for random encounters you’ll wear out your actual feet.
+A new kid on the block is Orna, which basically takes your classic SNES JRPG gameplay and plops it into a map of your actual neighbourhood.
+It’s Dragon Warrior, but instead of wearing out your thumbs stomping around looking for random encounters, you’ll wear out your actual feet.
 There’s also some multiplayer aspects where characters can grow strong enough to become Duke of their area and be challenged by other players, and the ability to form parties to cooperate.

-Geocaching goes back to the age when GPS units were expensive contraptions primarily of use to forest rangers, not something we forget is built into our phones and constantly monitoring us like SKYNET.
+Geocaching goes back to the age when GPS units were expensive contraptions primarily of use by forest rangers, not something we forget is built into our phones and constantly monitoring us like SKYNET.
 It’s a straightforward game of going to a specific GPS location and finding a hidden package, at first.